-In order to model spatially and temporally explicit discharge in the Nile, the state-of-theart hydrological model PCR-GLOBWB was used at a 0.1° by 0.1° spatial resolution (~10km by ~10km at the equator) covering the entire Nile River drainage basin (5° S to 35° N and 22° E to 41° E) and at a daily temporal resolution [Wada et al., 2014, 2016].
+covering the entire Nile River drainage basin (5°S-35°N and 22°E-41°E) and at a daily temporal resolution (Wada et al., 2014, 2016).
 This is among the finest spatial resolutions used over the Lower Nile as compared to previous large-scale water balance assessments, and enables us to more precisely depict regional variability in water balance and river discharge.
-The model runs at a daily temporal resolution with input data that have been parameterized at a 0.1° grid, and input parameters at this enhanced spatial resolution include topography, vegetation, soil properties and lithology [Wada et al., 2016].
-Channel characteristics for river routing have also been derived from a high-resolution drainage direction map [HydroSHEDS, (http://hydrosheds.cr.usgs.gov/index/php/)].
-Moreover, human water management such as human water use from agriculture (i.e., livestock and irrigation), industry, households, and reservoir regulation have been also parameterized at a 0.1° grid, using the latest available spatially-explicit data of livestock densities, irrigated areas, population numbers and the location of reservoirs [Wada et al., 2016].
-For the extensive description of the basic hydrologic model structure, global forcing data, and associated water use calculation, we refer to Wada et al. [2014, 2016].
-We briefly present some of the main features of the model and its parameterization at 0.1° in Figure 3 and in SI Section 3.
+The model runs at a daily temporal resolution with input data that have been parameterized at a 0.1° grid, and input parameters at this enhanced spatial resolution include topography, vegetation, soil properties, and lithology (Wada et al., 2016).
+Channel characteristics for river routing have also been derived from a high-resolution drainage direction map (HydroSHEDS, http:// hydrosheds.cr.usgs.gov/index/php/).
+Moreover, human water management such as human water use from agriculture (i.e., livestock and irrigation), industry, households, and reservoir regulation have been also parameterized at a 0.1° grid, using the latest available spatially explicit data of livestock densities, irrigated areas, population numbers, and the location of reservoirs (Lehner et al., 2011; Wada et al., 2016).
+For the extensive description of the basic hydrologic model structure, global forcing data, and associated water use calculation, we refer to Wada et al. (2014, 2016).
+We briefly present some of the main features of the model and its parameterization at 0.1° in Figure 3 and in supporting information section 3.

-2.2.4 Tuning PCR-GLOBWB with AMHG
+2.3.4.
+Tuning PCR-GLOBWB With AMHG